Thomas Telford biography

 His success led to a government appointment to survey the roads in rural Scotland as part of a major transportation improvement scheme.
 His survey results were accepted and Telford was asked to oversee the construction of some 1,000 miles of roads and 120 bridges - a job which took him over 20 years to complete.

 Also in Scotland, Telford worked on dock improvements in Wick, Aberdeen, Peterhead, Leith, and Banff, as well as the Caledonian Canal project linking a series of freshwater lochs with 20 miles of canals.

 Telford's engineering horizons were not confined to Scotland; he worked on the Menai Suspension Bridge linking the island of Anglesey with the Welsh mainland, and on suspension bridges, roads, and canals throughout Great Britain.

-His use of the cast iron arch bridge at Craigellachie in Scotland and the Waterloo Bridge in Wales turned structure into a form of art.
+His use of the cast-iron arch bridge at Craigellachie in Scotland and the Waterloo Bridge in Wales turned the structure into a form of art.
 In 1818 Telford helped found the Institute of Civil Engineers, and he served as its first president.

 Menai Suspension Bridge, Bangor, Gwynedd

 Cantlop Bridge - Shropshire

 Telford Church - Bays Loch, Berneray, Western Isles